-Socialist countries are states that have aligned themselves with Socialism.
-There is no criteria or official process for being named a Socialist state.
-All that is required is that a country identifies itself as Socialist.
-This includes nations that claim to be Socialist or have constitutions that state that they are based on socialism, even if they do not follow the economic or political systems associated with socialism.
-Countries that appear to follow Socialism are not designated as socialist unless the nation explicitly states so, regardless of how it looks to outsiders.
+Socialist countries are states that have aligned themselves with socialism.
+There is no criteria or official process for being named a socialist state.
+All that is required is that a country identifies itself as socialist.
+This includes nations that claim to be socialists or have constitutions that state that they are based on socialism, even if they do not rigidly follow the economic or political systems associated with socialism, because socialism is still the foundation of their political and economic policy.

 Similarly, countries that appear to follow at least some socialist principles, but do not openly declare themselves socialist countries are not regarded as socialist.
 This is because elements of socialism are compatible with many other forms of government as well, so the presence of even a large number of socialist elements does not mean that socialism is the foundational philosophy of that country's government and/or economy.
 For example, many clearly non-socialist countries have instituted "socialized" programs such as universal health care or free college/university tuition.

 It can be difficult to accurately define a socialist country because the term has come to have many meanings and interpretations.
 Broadly speaking, socialism is a political and economic theory that seeks to close the gap between a nation's rich and poor by ensuring that the means of production, distribution, and exchange of goods and services are publicly owned, not privately owned, so that the profits are shared by all, not hoarded by a few rich owners.
 However, that basic definition encompasses a wide range of real-world variations on socialism.
 In its purest form, socialism is decidedly progressive.
 In practice, socialist countries can run the gamut from impressively progressive to staunchly conservative, often hinging upon the level of corruption in the government.